msolorio/flask_blog_api/README.md

 ---

-Signup a new user - returns a JWT
+Signup a new user - returns a JWT<br>
 `POST /users/ { 'name': 'Carl', 'email': 'carl@sagan.net', 'password': 'vastness' }`

-Login - returns a JWT
+Login - returns a JWT<br>
 `POST /users/login/ { 'email': 'carl@sagan.net', 'password': 'vastness' }

+---

-For all resource routes send request header 'api-token': 'your token' Get all users and their blogposts
+For all resource routes send request header 'api-token': 'your token'<br>

+Get all users and their blogposts<br>
 `GET /users/`

-Get a single user and their blogposts
+Get a single user and their blogposts<br>
 `GET /users/<int:user_id>`

-Get all blogposts
+Get all blogposts<br>
 `GET /blogposts/`

-Get one blogpost
+Get one blogpost<br>
 `GET /blogposts/<int:blogpost_id>`

-Create a blogpost
+Create a blogpost<br>
 `POST /blogposts { 'title': 'The Vastness of Space', 'contents': 'Imagination will often carry us to worlds that never were.
 But without it we go nowhere.' }`